paleo9/notes/README.md

 This naming system:

-* provides easier searching and filtering to find relevant content
+* provides easier searching and filtering to find relevant content because it...
-* because it relies on carefully considered and well-chosen file names and keywords to indicate related information
+* relies on carefully considered and well-chosen file names and keywords to indicate related information so that it...
-* so allowing all notes to be kept in a single directory
+* encourages all notes to be kept in a single directory, or a few specialised ones, thereby...
 * freeing you from concerns of file location and directory structure